John Malkovich Joins Ted Bundy Thriller 'Extremely Wicked, Shockingly Evil and Vile'

 Werwie's script tells Bundy's story from the perspective of his girlfriend, who allegedly had no knowledge of the murders while they were together but saw her boyfriend become America's most famous killer when his trial was nationally televised.

-Ara Keshishian and Nicolas Chartier are producing Extremely Wicked, Shockingly Evil, and Vile for Voltage Pictures, which is fully financing as well as selling the film worldwide.
+Ara Keshishian and Nicolas Chartier are producing Extremely Wicked, Shockingly Evil and Vile for Voltage Pictures, which is fully financing and selling the film worldwide.
 Voltage introduced the project to international buyers at Cannes last year.
 Michael Costigan is producing for COTA Entertainment.
-Michael Simkin is producing for Efron’s shingle, Ninjas Runnin Wild Productions.
-Ninjas Runnin Wild’s Jason Barrett and Jonathan Deckter are executive producers.
+Michael Simkin is producing for Efron’s shingle, Ninjas Runnin' Wild Productions.
+Ninjas Runnin' Wild's Jason Barrett and Jonathan Deckter are executive producers.
 Production is set to begin Jan.
 18.